JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 The network can be brought up and down using the network-up and network-down bash scripts.
 For a more detailed step-by-step guide on bringing up the network, follow the instructions on the rest of this page. **If you use the network-up script to bring up the network, do not execute any of the below commands**

 Cd into /usr/local/go/src/github.com/HLF-GOconversionissuance-JA-MA/version1/setup1/
 Run `./network-up.sh`to bring up the network.
-Once you are finished testing, bring the network back down using `./network-down.sh`
+Once you are finished testing, bring the network back down using `./network-down.sh` If docker-compose up returns an error "permission denied while trying to connect to the Docker daemon socket" you need to run the commands listed in the "run docker compose file" section and you should also install the Docker VS code extension

 ## Create all the crypto material